mattslight/abookforlife/abookforlife.md

 Just for today I will adjust myself to what is, and not try to adjust everything to my own desires.
 I will take my “luck” as it comes, and fit myself to it.

-Just for today I will try to strengthen my mind.
-I will study.
-I will learn something useful.
+Just for today I will try to strengthen my mind, I will study, I will learn something useful.
 I will not be a mental loafer.
 I will read something that requires effort, thought and concentration.

 Just for today I will do somebody a good turn, and not get found out; if anyone knows of it, it will not count.
 I will do at least two things I don’t want to do – just for exercise.